UC Berkeley's student housing plans and goals.

 UC Berkeley houses fewer undergraduate and graduate students than any of the other UC campuses.
 Due to the high cost and low supply of housing close to campus, a significant percentage of our students are not able to live in Berkeley, undermining their ability to thrive, succeed and fully partake in all that the university has to offer.
-Fall semester 2021 alone, more than 5,500 students who were interested in campus housing were turned down due to a lack of available space.

 These are the reasons our student housing initiative commits us to double the number of beds available in university-owned and -operated residential facilities.

 That, in turn, means we must build on every university-owned site the task force identified.
 We are a land-poor campus and we must use all of the sites we have to support the students we enroll.
 Building on undeveloped university property that lacks water, electricity, and transportation infrastructure is not feasible due to prohibitive costs and environmental considerations.